Rubaya-Pervin/TRENDY-models-evaluation-using-DryFlux/README.md

   KDE.py: Create ridgeline plot of the Kernel Density Estimates

-  Scatter_plots.py: Codes for Figure 5 and 8
+  Scatter_plots.py: Code for Figure 5 and 8

+  PFT_maps&plots.py: Code for PFT maps and plots

+  BurntArea.py: Code for burnt area maps and plots